grundmanise/cordova-plugin-EGAnimatedFullScreenImage/README.md

 Notes:
 ---

-I am using this plugin to display an animated splashscreen.
+Currently this plugin is configured to swap a static ios (cordova) splash screen on the animated splash screen on cordova init.
+Later I hide it from the js.

 License:
 ---